joannadiong/Diong_et_al_2026_resolvePP/README.md

 The R script will call the raw data file stored in a folder labelled _data_ in the current directory, to perform statistical analysis.

-Code files were written by Joy Shi (R v4.1):
+R code to perform causal per-protocol analysis was written by Joy Shi (R v4.1):

 * _RESOLVE_Bootstrap_Function_20250815.R_: R script to import dataset and perform statistical analyses